aoehmicke/remote-cert-status/README.md

 - Initial release

 ## TODO
-- [ ] Add support for multiple hostnames as arguments
+- [x] Add support for multiple hostnames as arguments
-- [ ] Add support for multiple hostnames as input
-- [x] Add support for a file with hostnames as input
+- [x] Add support for a file with hostnames as an input option
 - [ ] Add option to sort by days
 - [ ] Add option to sort by hostname
 - [ ] Add option to sort by organisation
+- [ ] Don't parse duplicated domains